 Much like its sister show Homicide: Life on the Street (1993), contains numerous references to David Simon's book "Homicide: A Year On The Killing Streets".
 For instance, the opening of the very first show is lifted directly from the book.

 In season one, two detectives, Augustus Polk and Patrick Mahon - were assigned to the Barksdale detail.
 The names "Polk" and "Mahon" are a play on "pogue mahone," the anglicized version of an Irish expression meaning "kiss my ass."
+"Pogue Mahone" was also the original name of British folk-punk band The Pogues, whose music is used throughout the series.

 The journalist characters of the fifth season were mostly based on real-life employees of The Baltimore Sun during David Simon's tenure as a writer for the newspaper.
 Scott Templeton is based on Jim Haner, a Sun reporter whom Simon believes fabricated stories.
 James Whiting is based on former Sun editor John Carroll.
 Thomas Klebanow is based on former Sun editor Bill Marimow.
 Rebecca Corbett, Tim Phelps, Steven Luxenberg, and Jay Spry are all based on former co-workers with the same names.
 Staff writer William F. Zorzi, a former Sun reporter, plays himself.
 Simon based Gus Haynes on himself.